carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 good and upholding science, but also to minimize risk or harm during any of the study's data collection and publication.

 ## Citations

+# more?
+What should be said about human subjects?